google/WebFundamentals/src/content/en/updates/2016/10/pointer-events.md

 ## Different input types

+Generally, Pointer Events allow you to write code in an input-agnostic way, without the need to register separate event handlers for different input devices.
-You’ll still have to handle the differences between input types, such as whether the concept of hover applies, but you can do so from within the same event handlers.
-You can tell device types apart with the `pointerType` property of the [`PointerEvent`](https://w3c.github.io/pointerevents/#pointerevent-interface) interface.
+Of course, you’ll still need to be mindful of the differences between input types, such as whether the concept of hover applies.
+If you do want to tell different input device types apart – perhaps to provide separate code/functionality for different inputs – you can however do so from within the same event handlers using the `pointerType` property of the [`PointerEvent`](https://w3c.github.io/pointerevents/#pointerevent-interface) interface.
 For example, if you were coding a side navigation drawer, you could have the following logic on your `pointermove` event: